What is DfMA (and what does it mean for construction)?

 3. Increased reliability

 Along with greater quality control, the DfMA process works to improve the reliability of buildings and components by reducing the number of parts and the complexity of design.
-These both help to eliminate the number of things that can go wrong and the number of parts that can fail.
+These both help to eliminate the number of things that can go wrong and parts that can fail.
 Defects are a leading cause of delays, pushing back projects by up to 11%.

 4. Reduced assembly cost